 Want to buy something special for your loved ones?
-Check out our amazing souvenir collection!
+Browse our amazing souvenir collection and head over to our bookstore in George Town to make your purchase!

 These creative pop-up postcards by Loka Made make the best gifts for any occasion.
 Founded in Malaysia in 2015, the Loka Made team puts a twist of creative imagination to all things unique to Malaysia.